rudolphjacksonm/terraform-aks/README.md

 * Helm
 * Kubernetes
 * Terraform
+* The helm-secrets plugin (for encrypting and decrypting secrets files)
+* `gpg` for creating PGP keys

 ### NOTE: AzureRM Provider for Terraform
 The AzureRM provider is pinned to version `1.24` at the moment.
 When version `2.0` is released it will bring breaking changes to the way Service Principals are created.
 There is a guide for migrating to the new version [here](https://www.terraform.io/docs/providers/azurerm/guides/migrating-to-azuread.html).